Beraliv/beraliv.dev/packages/blog2/src/content/2022-07-10-camel-case.md

 I know it's a rare case, but let's try to understand why it's broken.

-> Feel free to skip this heading and move on to the next one if you're not interested in this part.
+> If you want to dive into details, please continue reading.
+Otherwise, I would suggest to skip it as it's not a common case and only helpful in educational purposes.

 Having a look at any of them, we see that unions are involved in these examples: